CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 What We Love

-• Soft, flexible fabric with light compression and shaping
+• Light compression and shaping

-• High waist works for c-sections
+• High waist works for C-sections

 • Comes in a two-pack